 Higher calibre buckets simply cost more to manufacture.
 The efficiency of the double radius bucket design in eiengineering buckets requires the entire back plate be rolled, whereas in a single-radius design, only a small part of the back plate needs to be rolled.

-eiengineering buckets employ the toughest Bisalloy 80 grade steel and while incurring higher costs than mild steel it provides a resonating long-term durability that is demanded for earthmoving.
+eiengineering buckets are constructed from eie80 grade high strength steel and while incurring higher costs than mild steel it provides a resonating long-term durability that is demanded for earthmoving.

-The bet that we took was that while reducing initial profit margins, by building better buckets that have a lasting return for our customer's investment, we would get a tonne of referrals down the road and get our buckets onto many more excavators.
+The bet that we took was that while reducing initial profit margins, by building better buckets that have a lasting return for our customer’s investment, we would get more referrals through positive word of mouth and get our buckets onto many more excavators.